irishdan/ResponsiveImageBundle/README.md

                 effect: crop
                 width: 180
                 height: 380
-            # to use a pre-defined style just use its name as below
+            desktop: thumb              # To use a pre-defined style just use its name
-            desktop: thumb
             tv:
                 effect: crop
                 width: 300